open5e/open5e-api/docs/pipeline.md

 | api.open5e.com | Production API | Cloudflare | Clouflare |
 | api-beta.open5e.com | Beta API | DigitalOcean and Cloudflare? | Cloudflare |

 Cloudflare provides certificates for requests that terminate on its edge.
-These records all resolve on cloudflares edge proxies and are forwarded on to the backend servers.
+These records all resolve on cloudflare's edge proxies and are forwarded onto the backend servers.
 The certificates auto-renew.

 Cloudflare also caches requests.
 More information about caching should go here.